Tinubu Meets 2 Former Northern Governors Amid Defection Surge

 Some lawmakers from Kano state are reportedly planning to join Kwankwaso in the ADC.

-As reported by The Punch, Ganduje left the State House at approximately 4:15 pm, while Badaru departed about 15 minutes later at 4:30 pm.
+As reported by The Punch, Ganduje left the state house at approximately 4.15 pm, while Badaru departed about 15 minutes later at 4.30 pm.

-The separate timing of their exits suggested the meetings with Presidnet Tinubu were individual consultations rather than a joint session.
+The separate timing of their exits suggested the meetings with Tinubu were individual consultations rather than a joint session.

 The visits may be connected to the defection surge in Kano and Jigawa states.